seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-gained from a run that broke nothing:** the run under `-a` executed every rule correctly, documented sixteen sections of arithmetic, and the only numbers in its answer without a derivation anywhere were the three BTC levels its own strategy table was conditioned on — a gap no checklist could have caught, because no rule had ever named the computation. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an
+gained from a run that broke nothing:** the run under `-a` executed every rule correctly, documented sixteen sections of arithmetic, and the only numbers in its answer without a derivation anywhere were the three BTC levels its own strategy table was conditioned on — a gap no checklist could have caught, because no rule had ever named the computation.
+**50–52 name the two runs of 06.09 and they are one defect standing in two places:** the rule that decides a side named no computation and the rule that carries a zone named no event, so the engine chose direction with a ratio and revised its own answer without a market.
+Both were found from outside the system, by the owner, after a position had been closed on the strength of one of them — which is the reading end of «the answer never changes» inverted: an answer that changes with nothing behind it. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an